networktocode/circuit-maintenance-parser/README.md

 ### Python Library

-First step is to define the `Provider` that we will use to parse the notifications.
+The first step is to define the `Provider` that we will use to parse the notifications.
 As commented, there is a `GenericProvider` that implements the gold standard format and can be reused for any notification matching the expectations.

 ```python
 from circuit_maintenance_parser import init_provider